CympleTech/chamomile/README.md

   - start waiting stable connected by relay.
 - C: `cargo run --example relay 127.0.0.1:8002 192.168.xx.xx:8000 XX..`
   - XX.. is above's B network `peer id` will connected it.
+  - And if change B and C `127.0.0.1` to `0.0.0.0`, they will automatically connect after the handshake is successful, no longer need relay.

 ## Design point
 - Mobile phones, IoT devices, PC and servers are first-class citizens